-One of my final posts of 2012 memorialized the brands we lost last year, and inspired the question, how do so many companies so often so badly miss the boat?
-It’s even more perplexing when they know where it’s docked, what time it leaves, and who is the captain of that departing ship.
+One of my final posts of 2012 memorialized the brands we lost last year, and inspired the question, how do so many companies so often and so badly miss the boat?
+It’s even more perplexing when they know where it’s docked, what time it leaves, and who the captain of that departing ship is.
 Seems they are just too busy to make their way to the boarding gate.

 In a recent Wall Street Journal profile, longtime media executive Strauss Zelnick, who has worked his way through several platform shifts, summarized it perfectly:

 One of the problems with some of the diversified media conglomerates is you get the benefit of the cash flow of legacy assets and the burden of owning legacy assets.
 You own a motion-picture company and you should be thinking about what digital technology will do to your business.
 But when you wake up in the morning you’ve got to be on the phone with the folks in your studio, talking about a $200 million picture that’s going to cost $300 million and the star who’s not showing up at work and the marketing plan that’s going to cost you $100 million world-wide.

 When someone says to you, “I think you should meet with this guy, he’s 26 years old, he graduated from MIT, he’s in Brooklyn doing a really interesting social media startup,” you say, “It does sound interesting but I’m too busy to do that.”

 That happens a lot, way too often.
 People are so busy in their jobs, ensconced in the past, they have no time to breathe the future.
 Then the future becomes the present, and it’s too late.

 Busy, busy, busy.
 But is busy the same as productive?
 Not quite.
 Sometimes, not at all.
 Companies intend to keep you busy.
 If you aren’t busy, or if you at least don’t look busy, you’re probably at risk.
 But do you add real value, especially in light of constant change?